Tata Motors Q4 consolidated net loss narrows to Rs 992 cr; revenue down at Rs 78,439 cr | Business

 - India

-Homegrown auto major Tata Motors on Thursday reported a narrowing of consolidated net loss at Rs 992.05 crore in the fourth quarter ended March 2022.
+Homegrown auto major Tata Motors on Thursday reported narrowing of consolidated net loss at Rs 992.05 crore in the fourth quarter ended March 2022 amid challenges of semiconductor shortage and rising inflation.

 The company had posted a consolidated net loss of Rs 7,585.34 crore in the same period last fiscal, Tata Motors said in a regulatory filing.